stefanradev93/BayesFlow/JOSS/paper.md

 When a non-amortized inference procedure does not create a computational bottleneck, approximate Bayesian computation (ABC) might be an appropriate tool.
 This is the case when a single data set needs to be analyzed, when an infrastructure for parallel computing is readily available, or when repeated re-fits of a model (e.g., cross validation) are not desired.
 A variety of mature Python packages for ABC exist, such as PyMC [@Salvatier2016], pyABC [@schaelte2022pyabc], or ELFI [@lintusaari2018elfi].
 In contrast to these packages, `BayesFlow` focuses on amortized inference, but can also interact with ABC samplers (e.g., using pre-trained summary networks for learned summary statistics in ABC).

 When it comes to amortized inference with neural networks, the `sbi` toolkit enables both likelihood and posterior estimation using different inference algorithms, such as Sequential Neural Posterior Estimation [@greenberg2019automatic] and Sequential Neural Likelihood Estimation [@papamakarios2019sequential].
 The `Swyft` library focuses on Bayesian parameter inference in physics and astronomy. `Swyft` uses a specific type of simulation-based neural inference techniques, namely, Truncated Marginal Neural Ratio Estimation [@miller2021truncated].
 This method improves on standard Markov chain Monte Carlo (MCMC) methods for ABC by learning the likelihood-to-evidence ratio with neural density estimators.
-Finally, the `Lampe` library provides implementations for a subset of the methods for posterior estimation in the `sbi` library. `Lampe` aims to expose all components (e.g., network architectures, optimizers) in order to provide a flexible and customizable interface for creating neural approximators.
+Finally, the `Lampe` library provides implementations for a subset of the methods for posterior estimation in the `sbi` library, aiming to expose all components (e.g., network architectures, optimizers) in order to provide a customizable interface for creating neural approximators.
 All of these libraries are built on top of `PyTorch`.

 # Availability, Development, and Documentation